databrickslabs/dbldatagen/docs/core/concepts/plans-and-tables.md

 # Plans, tables, and columns

-Core has three nested building blocks.
+The core modules use nested building blocks.
 From the outside in:

 ```
 DataGenPlan          # the whole dataset